Health and Safety Policy — Gardener Honor Oak

 Working equipment is selected to minimize risk where possible; for instance, using guarded tools and low-vibration models reduces exposure to mechanical hazards.
 Equipment defects are reported immediately and removed from service until repaired.
 Fuel and battery storage is managed to reduce fire risk, and charging areas are controlled to prevent accidental ignition.

-Green waste management and safe chemical storage in a garden setting Waste management and environmental safety form part of our safety planning.
+The image displays a garden scene with a weathered wooden outdoor table set in a lush, green garden.
+On the table, there are vibrant yellow sunflowers, white and purple flowering plants, and a pair of lime green rubber boots filled with greenery, suggesting garden planting or decoration.
+To the right of the boots, there is a metal watering can with a traditional rose head and a handle, indicating garden maintenance activity.
+The background features blurred foliage and trees, creating a natural and inviting outdoor environment typical of a well-maintained UK garden in the Honor Oak area.
+The scene is brightly lit, highlighting the natural tones of the wooden surface, the greenery, and the colorful flowers, emphasizing outdoor gardening care and landscaping efforts that Gardener Honor Oak provides in the local community.
+Waste management and environmental safety form part of our safety planning.
 Green waste is segregated from hazardous materials and disposed of responsibly.
 The policy includes guidance on the safe use, storage and disposal of agrochemicals and fertilizers, and stipulates that only trained personnel apply chemicals according to product instructions and label directions.
 The company promotes low-impact methods wherever feasible to protect both workers and local ecosystems.

 Emergency procedures, reporting and review